In this post I will address the popular succulent Madagascar Palm and answer the question, are Madagascar Palms poisonous?

 The presence of these poisonous compositions is familiar amongst succulent plant species, and the Madagascar Palm’s close cousin, the desert rose, also contains these glycosides.

-It is highly recommended that you use appropriate gardening gloves when repotting, and when pruning Madagascar Palm, as just one puncture wound can be enough is some cases to cause serious health issues for some very susceptible people.
+It is highly recommended that you use appropriate gardening gloves when repotting.
+They are also essential when pruning Madagascar Palm, as just one puncture wound can be enough to cause serious health issues for some very susceptible people.

-What are the side effects of Madagascar Palm poisoning?
+The common side effects of Madagascar Palm poisoning

 Effects that victims would suffer due to the poison from this Madagascar Palms will vary depending on various factors.